zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-A useful property of the frequency-domain solution is the reduction in the number of independent Maxwell equations from four to two.
-Since the [divergence of curl](https://en.wikipedia.org/wiki/Vector_calculus_identities#Divergence_of_curl_is_zero) is zero, taking the divergence of the two equations on the left produces the equations on the right.
-The latter is true due to the expression of [conservation of charge](https://en.wikipedia.org/wiki/Charge_conservation) in the frequency domain:
+Recall that the Maxwell equations are not independent.
+Since the divergence of curl is zero, taking the divergence of the two equations on the left produces the equations on the right.
+Of course, if we reduce the total number of equations from four to two, we must also add the expression of conservation of charge, which, in the frequency domain, is

 $$ \tag{3.11}
 	\rho(\bm{r}, \omega) = \frac{1}{i \omega} \nabla \cdot \bm{J}(\bm{r}, \omega).